heiner/heiner.github.com/_posts/2026-06-18-some-specific-integrals.md

 solving integrals with the usual tricks: Integration by parts, substitution, partial fractions.
 Unlike physics or some engineering undergrads, math students would only see one or two examples and move on.
-I still remember my undergrad instructor Gerd Kayser mentioning how this wasn't proper training and how when he was a student, math undergrads in socialist East Germany had to do a preparatory course where they "had to solve 50 integrals".
+I still remember my undergrad instructor Gerd Kayser telling us how this wasn't proper training and how when he was a student, math undergrads in socialist East Germany had to do a preparatory course where they "had to solve 50 integrals".

-"50 integrals is a lot", he said, "but when we complained we were told students in the Soviet Union have to solve 500.
+"50 integrals is a lot", he said, "but we were told we shouldn't complain since students in the Soviet Union have to solve 500.
 But afterwards they know how to solve integrals!"

 The grace of my relatively late birth spared me having to do anywhere